MeltyPlayer/Schema/README.md

 For most schema classes, you should be able to use the automatic code generator.

-All you have to do is annotate the schema class with the `[BinarySchema]` attribute; this will flag to the generator that it should implement read/write methods for this class.
+All you have to do is annotate the schema class with the `[BinarySchema]` attribute and mark it as partial; this will flag to the generator that it should implement read/write methods for this class.
 It will then look into all fields/properties in the schema class, and attempt to implement read/write logic in the same order that the fields/properties appear.

 Any nested schema classes will be automatically read/written as expected.